burlster1980/arupcodev060/content/getting-started/image-preparation.md

 			<div class="halfbleed__detail">
 				Fig 6: Resizing the height of this image to 1125px has changed the width to 2000px.
 This image is now the correct size
 			</div>
-			<h5>Images that don't have two correct dimensions after your first re-size</h5>
+			<h5>Images that don't have two correct dimensions after your first resize</h5>
 			<p>When you resize your image's width or height, it's unlikely that both dimensions will automatically align to what you want.</p>
 			<p>For example - imagine you have an image of dimensions 2800px wide by 1688px high.
 Changing the height of this image to 1125px would result in its width becoming 1866px wide.
 This is not good as now your image is not wide enough.</p>
 			<p>To fix this, you should cancel your image resize.
 If you've already resized the image click '<b>ctrl +alt + z</b>' on your keyboard to undo any changes you've made.</p>
 			<p>Resize your image again, but this time, resize the width instead.
 If you change the width of this image to 2000px wide, the height will become 1206px high.
-Its too high, but this can be fixed with 'cropping' - detailed below.</p>
+It's too high, but this can be fixed with 'cropping' - detailed below.</p>
 			<p><b>WARNING</b> - if when you resize the width of your image, and the height is reduced to LESS than your desired dimensions, you need to rethink your approach.
 You should ensure that the dimension you haven't manually altered is always either equal to, or greater than, the target height (or width - depending on which value you've altered).</p>
 		</div>
 	</div>